Gia777/introduction/content/en/home/about.md

 ### Features

 * 韦易奇
-* Light and Dark themes right out of the box
+* In this crazy enough world, water and poetry keep me sane.
 * Multilingual - supports side-by-side content in multiple languages
 * Any number of custom index page sections from Markdown files
 * _Projects_ section with any number of projects: highly configurable as a photo gallery, modals, or external links